ValyrianTech/ComfyUI_with_Flux/README_short.md

 This is a shortened version of the README, read the full version here: [ComfyUI with Flux.1-dev README](https://github.com/ValyrianTech/ComfyUI_with_Flux/blob/main/README.md)

+## Update 2025-11-26
+- Updated ComfyUI and AI-Toolkit to latest version to support Flux.2

 ## Update 2025-10-11
 - Updated ComfyUI to latest version and CUDA to 12.8, so now it supports the latest GPUs like the RTX 5090 and RTX PRO 6000
 - Added new workflows for Wan2.2 + InfiniteTalk and Qwen-image-edit-2509
 - Added workflow for VibeVoice to generate AI voices from text
 - Updated AI Toolkit to the latest version, check out the new UI!
-It will be started automatically on port 8675, in the environment variables you can set the password for the UI with the variable AI_TOOLKIT_AUTH (default is 'changeme')
+It will be started automatically on port 8675, in the environment variables you can set the password for the UI with the variable AI_TOOLKIT_AUTH (default is 'changeme')_

 ## Update 2025-03-02
 - **Added new workflows for Wan2.1 Text2Video and Image2Video**